NotAShelf/NotAShelf/templates/README-1.md

 - ⛵ Professional Sailor
 - 🏫 Part-time Political Scientist and lecturer, forever student
 - 🖥️ NixOS / Hyprland / Neovim
-- 👨 Despite its shortcomings, Go is my _go-to_ language (pun _fully_ intended)
+- 🔧 Despite its shortcomings, Go is my _go-to_ language (pun _fully_ intended)
 - 🌐 Frontend via React/NextJS used to be my primary stack, now I focus on backend applications, applications security and system administration.
-- ❄️a NixOS remains my favorite Linux distro for both personal and enterprise use.
+- ❄️  NixOS remains my favorite Linux distro for both personal and enterprise use.
 I manage my own fleet of servers and virtual machines powered by it.
 - 📫 Contact me @ `raf [at] notashelf [dot] dev` or on Discord, by sending a friend request to `@notashelf`